luigisaetta/bike-sharing-forecast/.ipynb_checkpoints/README-checkpoint.md

 * catboost
 * PyTorch TabNet
 * K-fold CV
-* Ensembling of different models
+* Ensembling of different models (catboost, TabNet)

+## Best result
+The best result has been obtained doing an ensemble of the best results obtained with single models